mandipn/README-Generator/readme.md

-  # Title of the project: a
+  # Title of the project: sdsd

-  ## Description of the project: a
+  ## - Description of the project: sdsd

-  ## Installation instructions of the project: a
+  ## - Installation instructions of the project: sdsd

-  ## Usage information of the project: a
+  ## - Usage information of the project: sdsd

-  ## License selected: Mozilla Public License 2.0
+  ## - License selected: MIT License

-  ## Contribution guidelines for your project: n
+  ## - Contribution guidelines for your project: sdsd

-  ## Test instructions of the project: n
+  ## - Test instructions of the project: sdsd

+  ## - Contact details in case of any queries for the project: sdsd

+  ## - Contact details in case of any queries for the project: MIT License